petershin/liferay-learn/docs/commerce/latest/en/installation-and-upgrades/4-0-breaking-changes.md

 * Configuration changes: Changes in configuration files, like `com.liferay.commerce.*.cfg` etc.

-* Execution requirements: Java version, J2EE Version, browser versions, etc.
+* Execution requirements: Java version, JEE Version, browser versions, etc.

 * Deprecations or end of support: For example, warning that a certain feature or API will be dropped in an upcoming version.